Escape response: Evolutionary importance

 The ability to perform an effective escape maneuver directly affects the fitness of the animal, because the ability to evade predation enhances an animal's chance of survival.
 Those animals that learn to or are simply able to avoid predators have contributed to the wide variety of escape responses seen today.
 Animals that are able to adapt their responses in ways different from their own species have displayed increased rates of survival.
 Because of this, it is common for the individual escape response of an animal to vary according to reaction time, environmental conditions, and/or past and present experience.

-Arjun et al. (2017) found that it is not necessarily the speed of the response itself, but the greater distance between the targeted individual and the predator when the response is executed.
+Arjun Nair et al. found in 2017 that it is not necessarily the speed of the response itself, but the greater distance between the targeted individual and the predator when the response is executed.
 In addition, the escape response of an individual is directly related to the threat of the predator.
 Predators that pose the biggest risk to the population will evoke the greatest escape response.
 Therefore, it may be an adaptive trait selected for by natural selection.

-Law & Blake (1996) argue that many morphological characteristics could contribute to an individual's efficient escape response, but the escape response has undoubtedly been molded by evolution.
+Law and Blake argued in 1996 that many morphological characteristics could contribute to an individual's efficient escape response, but the escape response has undoubtedly been molded by evolution.
 In their study, they compared more recent sticklebacks to their ancestral form, the Paxton Lake stickleback, and found that the performance of the ancestral form was significantly lower.
 Therefore, one may conclude that this response has been ripened by evolution.

 Neurobiology

 How the escape responses are initiated neurologically, and how the movements are coordinated is dependent on the species.
 The behaviors alone vary widely, so, in a similar manner, the neurobiology of the response can be highly variable between species.

-‘Simple’ escape responses are commonly reflex movements that will quickly move the animal away from the potential threat.
+'Simple' escape responses are commonly reflex movements that will quickly move the animal away from the potential threat.
 These neural circuits operate quickly and effectively, rapidly taking in sensory stimuli and initiating the escape behavior through well-defined neuron systems.

 Complex escape responses often require a mixture of cognitive processes.
 This may stem from a difficult environment to escape from, or the animal having multiple potential escape methods.
 Initially, the animal must recognize the threat of predation, but following the initial recognition the animal might have to quickly determine the best route of escape, based on prior experience.
 This means rapid integration of incoming information with prior knowledge, and then coordination of motor movements deemed necessary.
 Complex escape responses generally require a more robust neural network.

 Researchers will often evoke an escape response to test the potency of hormones and/or medication and their relationship to stress.
 As such, the escape response is fundamental to anatomical and pharmacological research.